 Cloudways represents an interesting middle path.
 The company offers managed cloud hosting which is powered by your choice of the top providers – Amazon, Google, DigitalOcean, Kyup, Linode or Vultr are supported – and comes packed with features, yet is configured from a simple web console which is just as easy to use as the more basic competition.

 Despite all this high-end functionality, Cloudways products are generally simple to operate, and prices start at a beginner-friendly $10 (£7.15) a month for one core, 1GB RAM, 25GB storage and 1TB of bandwidth.
 It's all supremely configurable, and a free trial allows you to check out the product, with no credit card details required.
+Furthermore, a referral system is available, where both you and your friends can receive free hosting credits.

 A UK-based outfit which offers some unusual perks